DreamOfTheRedChamber/system-design-interviews/topk.md

 	- Map: The list of (key/value) pairs is broken up and each individual (key/value) pair, &lt;k1, v1&gt; is processed by calling the map function of the mapper.
 In practice, the key k1 is often ignored by the mapper.
 The mapper transforms each &lt; k1,v1 &gt; pair into a list of &lt; k2, v2 &gt; pairs.
 For word counting, the mapper takes &lt; String filename, String file_content ;&gt and promptly ignores filename.
 It can output a list of &lt; String word, Integer count &gt;.
 The counts will be output as a list of &lt; String word, Integer 1&gt; with repeated entries.
 	- Reduce: The output of all the mappers are aggregated into one giant list of &lt; k2, v2 &gt; pairs.
 All pairs sharing the same k2 are grouped together into a new (key/value) pair, &lt; k2, list(v2) &gt; The framework asks teh reducer to process each one of these aggregated (key/value) pairs individually.

+### Shuffle
+* Partition: Partition sorted output of map phase according to hash value.
+Write output to local disk.
+	- Why local disk, not GFS (final input/output all inside GFS):
+		+ GFS can be too slow.
+		+ Do not require replication.
+Just recompute if needed.
+* External sorting: Sort each partition with external sorting.
+* Send: Send sorted partitioned data to corresponding reduce machines.
+* Merge sort: Merge sorted partitioned data from different machines by merge sort.

 ### Generic process
-1. The system splits up the data across different machines, such as by hash value (SHA1, MD5)
+1. The system reads the file from GFS, splits up the data across different machines, such as by hash value (SHA1, MD5)
 2. Each map task works on a split of data.
 3. The mapper outputs intermediate data.
 4. The system-provided shuffle process reorganizes the data so that all {Key, Value} pairs associated with a given key go to the same machine, to be processed by Reduce.
 5. Intermediate data of the same key goes to the same reducer.
 Get list of topK: {topK1, topK2, topK3, ...} from each machine
 6. Reducer output is stored.
 Merge results from the returned topK list to get final TopK.

-### Word count MapReduce program
+## Word count MapReduce program

 ```java
 public class WordCount